 The President, or his or her designee, may summarily suspend a student from the University for a period of up to ten (10) business days, when in his or her judgment, such action is to protect the safety and well-being of the University, University property, and/or any member of the University community.
-When a summary suspension is imposed, a Conduct Board hearing will be convened by the tenth- business day, to determine whether the suspended student violated the Student Code of Conduct and, if so, to determine whether to discipline the student for the violation.
-If the Conduct Board has not convened by the 10th business day to hear the charges against the student, on the 11th business day, the student may return to the university, under the following limited conditions: they may return to and reside in university housing, eat in university dining facilities and return to class, noting that charges are still outstanding, and that a conduct hearing date is pending.
+When a summary suspension is imposed, a Conduct Board hearing will be convened by the tenth-business day, to determine whether the suspended student violated the Student Code of Conduct and, if so, to determine whether to discipline the student for the violation.
+If the Conduct Board has not convened by the 10th business day to hear the charges against the student, on the 11th business day, the student may return to the university, under the following limited conditions: they may return to and reside in university housing, eat in university dining facilities and return to classes, noting that charges are still outstanding, and that a conduct hearing date is pending.
 If the suspended student seeks a postponement of the hearing date and the request for a postponement is granted, the suspension will remain in effect until the new hearing date.
-In the event that the changed student is incarcerated, the summary suspension shall remain in effect, until such time as the student has been released and a conduct hearing scheduled.
+If the charged student is incarcerated, the summary suspension shall remain in effect, until such time as the student has been released and a conduct hearing scheduled.

 A summary suspension requires that a student immediately leave the campus.
 During the summary suspension, students shall be denied access to the residence halls, all campus facilities, and University classes, on or off campus, University activities or privileges for which the student might otherwise be eligible.
-Should a student return to campus during the summary suspension period, or engage in a University sponsored activity/event, without written permission from the Vice President for Student Affairs and Enrollment Management, he/she shall be sited for trespass and shall be subject to further disciplinary action, arrest, and/or criminal prosecution.
+Should a student return to campus during the summary suspension period, or engage in a University sponsored activity/event, without written permission from the Vice President for Enrollment Management and Community Standards or designee, he/she shall be sited for trespass and shall be subject to further disciplinary action, arrest, and/or criminal prosecution.

 Until and unless a student, who was summarily suspended, is found to have violated the Student Code of Conduct after a hearing, his or her status as a student of the University of Maryland Eastern Shore shall not be altered.
 If the suspension is not upheld after the Conduct Board hearing process, the student who was summarily suspended will be excused from classes that were missed because of the suspension, and allowed a reasonable time to make-up academic work that was missed or impacted by the suspension.
+Students who are summarily suspended, are encouraged to keep up with class work where possible through blackboard, telephone and email communications with instructors, while out of class.